TomKellyGenetics/tktools/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)
 [![codecov](https://codecov.io/gh/TomKellyGenetics/tktools/branch/master/graph/badge.svg)](https://codecov.io/gh/TomKellyGenetics/tktools)

-### Violin Plots in R
+### Tom Kelly's R tools

-Personal Repository of functions, tools, tweaks, aliases, and settings.
+Personal Repository of miscellaneous functions, tools, tweaks, aliases, and settings.
 R functions documented in package.

-This package contains various utilities to manipute data and tweak plots in R.
+This package contains various utilities to manipute (genomic) data and tweak plots in R. Functions will be added as needed for various projects if they could be used more widely.
+This repository is mainly intended for personal use (but issues and PRs are still welcome) so functions may be poorly documented or lack unit tests.
+Many are a work in progress.

 ## Installation